 With the fast growing on-demand retail business, JDDJ acts as an important and efficient promotional channel for brand owners, helping them reach more consumers.
 Many brand owners have successfully built brand awareness and run brand promotions on our platform.
-In 2019, we directly cooperated with 77 brand owners, representing a significant increase from 10 brand owners in 2017.
+The number of brand owners we directly cooperated with was 156 in 2020.